jonathannocek/pga-data-analysis/README.md

 ## What I learned

 - Data cleaning in a Pandas dataframe
-- Data visulizations using Pandas and Seaborn
+- Data visualizations using Pandas and Seaborn
 - Regressions using Scikit-learn
 - How to properly analyize data